Mneesha Gellman

 Gellman is also the founder and Director of the Emerson Prison Initiative (EPI), which makes college available to incarcerated students at Massachusetts Correctional Institution (MCI) at Concord, a men's medium security prison.
 Gellman works with the Massachusetts Department of Correction, Emerson College, and other partners to bring an Emerson College Bachelor of Arts in Media, Literature, and Culture to incarcerated students.
 She is the editor of Education Behind the Wall: Why and How We Teach in Prison (Brandeis University Press 2022) and co-editor of Unlocking Potential: Education in Prison Around the World (Brandeis University Press 2024, forthcoming).

 Gellman serves as an expert witness for asylum hearings in US immigration courts regarding country conditions and violence in El Salvador and Mexico.
-She is the Vice President of the Human Rights Section of the American Political Science Association (2022023) and will serve as Section President in 2023-24.
-Gellman is a former US Fulbright Scholar in Mexico, a former Rotary World Peace Fellow, and is the Senior Fellow at the Leibniz Institute for Educational Media in Braunschweig, Germany in 2022.
+She is the past President of the Human Rights Section of the American Political Science Association (2022-2023) and will serve as Section President in 2023-24.
+Gellman is a former US Fulbright Scholar in Mexico, a former Rotary World Peace Fellow, and was the Senior Fellow at the Leibniz Institute for Educational Media in Braunschweig, Germany in 2022.
 Prior to joining the faculty at Emerson College, Gellman was a Postdoctoral Fellow at the Centre for Global Cooperation Research, Käte Hamburger Kolleg, University of Duisburg-Essen, in Duisburg, Germany.

 Gellman holds a PhD in political science from Northwestern University, an MA in international studies/peace and conflict resolution from the University of Queensland, Australia, and a BA in political studies from Bard College.
 She has lived, worked, and studied on six continents, and may skip Antarctica in this lifetime.